SReddy-96/TOP-To-Do-List/README.md

 UI
 - [ ] view all projects
 - [ ] view all tasks in project, just title and due-date.
-- [ ] check box to click but use an icon, change when clicked which inturn changes the bool. , line through the task,
+- [ ] check box to click but use an icon, change when clicked which inturn changes the bool. , line through the task, setting a class to a task
 - [ ] expand a single task to edit and delete
 - [ ] if the date is todays date it goes into a `Today` page, show title, which project, description, no due date as its today.
 - [ ] if all task are complete in project it changes color